project-recovery returns incorrect dimension query

 defname: UMNTransferJM minus (project_name janzirn-UMN_JM_Transfer-% and consumed_status consumed)

-#2 Updated by Jan Zirnstein over 5 years ago
+#2 Updated by Jan Zirnstein about 6 years ago

 Aha thanks for the quick update.
 That makes perfect sense, it's just that I encountered the "other tasks" first.